-Plastic waste has been in the headlines recently, with the PM proposing plastic-free aisles in supermarkets, Scotland planning to ban plastic cotton buds and Iceland stores aiming to slash plastic use.
-And it’s with good reason – shockingly, the Ellen MacArthur Foundation predicts there will be more plastic than fish in the oceans by 2050.
+Plastic waste continues to make headlines, with Scotland planning to charge a 20p deposit for plastic bottles and Morrisons doubling the price of reusable plastic bags.
+And it's with good reason – shockingly, the Ellen MacArthur Foundation predicts there will be more plastic than fish in the oceans by 2050.

-That said, there ARE a host of ways you can ditch plastic and save money…
+That said, there ARE a host of quick, relatively painless steps you can take now to ditch plastic and save money...

 1. SOME fruit and veg is cheaper without plastic… but you'll need to check

-When we visited six supermarkets near MSE Towers last week to compare prices, we found that in many cases the items packed in plastic were cheaper.
-But it varies by supermarket and item, so in some cases you WILL be able to save money and cut plastic use.
+When we visited six supermarkets near MSE Towers in January 2018 to compare prices, we found that in many cases the items packed in plastic were cheaper.
+But it varied by supermarket and item, so in some cases you WILL be able to save money and cut plastic use.

-In Waitrose, it’s easy – bananas, courgettes and Royal Gala apples were all cheaper loose than packaged, while mushrooms were the same price.
-Elsewhere, it’s a mixed picture – loose broccoli is cheaper than packaged in Sainsbury’s (£1.45/kg vs £2/kg) and Morrisons (55p/kg vs £1.58/kg) but loose bananas are pricier than packaged in Tesco, Sainsbury’s and Morrisons.
-In Lidl, we price-checked peppers, oranges and avocados, and all three were cheaper packaged.
+In Waitrose, it was easy – bananas, courgettes and Royal Gala apples were all cheaper loose than packaged, while mushrooms were the same price.
+Elsewhere, it was a mixed picture – loose broccoli was cheaper than packaged in Sainsbury's (£1.45/kg vs £2/kg) and Morrisons (55p/kg vs £1.58/kg), but loose bananas were pricier in Tesco, Sainsbury's and Morrisons.
+In Lidl, we price-checked peppers, oranges and avocados – all three were cheaper packaged.

-- And from March you’ll be able to refill your water bottle for free in places like Costa and Premier Inn without needing to be a customer.
-This is part of a Water UK campaign that aims to enable people to refill for free in tens of thousands of places in England by 2021 – see the You’ll soon be able to refill your water bottle for free MSE News story for full details.
+- You can now refill your water bottle for free in places like Costa and Premier Inn without needing to be a customer.
+This is part of a Water UK campaign that aims to enable people to refill for free in tens of thousands of places in England by 2021 – see the You'll soon be able to refill your water bottle for free MSE News story for full details.

-Reusable water bottles start from about £5.
-With a standard 500ml branded water bottle usually costing around 50p, that means you should have paid for your reusable bottle within 10 uses.
+Reusable water bottles start from about £2.
+With a standard 500ml branded water bottle usually costing around 50p, that means you should have paid for your reusable bottle within four uses.

 Simple but effective.
 Buying refills of products such as air fresheners, coffee granules, handwash and herbs and spices saves money as well as cutting down on plastic waste in terms of lids, bottles and so on, as our table shows.
 (Some refills will still result in plastic waste, so it's worth comparing how recyclable the packaging is compared with that of the original product before purchase.)